What Exactly Is Marketing Attribution?

 It is important to re-emphasize that all of the tools above will be best used for the optimization of paid channels.
 The only tool we felt which would also help with historical reporting of the ad spend would be C3 Metrics.

 For some of our larger clients, attribution vendors would not provide what they’re looking for, because they want something more custom.
 The alternative is to build your own model on top of a data warehouse and a customer data platform.
+This can cater well to continuous changes in attribution best practice.

 Alternatives to Marketing Attribution